 Board games and video games bring us together to face challenges, suffer defeats and taste victory.
 Learn to play a new game or bring a classic to the table!
-Children should be accompanied by an adult.
+Children are welcome with their adults.
 [All ages]

 Senior Health Insurance Counseling for Kansas helps you navigate the complex web of Medicare.

 Get started with the basics of Microsoft Word.
 Learn to use fonts, spell check and some basic editing techniques to help you navigate, create and edit documents.
-Register online at http://tscpl.org/register
+To register, go to http://tscpl.org/register

 An overview of memory loss, Alzheimer's and related dementia diseases, including diagnosis, stages of the disease and communication tips will be shared by an Alzheimer's Association presenter, along with local resources for support.

 Learn basic internet functions and visit a variety of sites for information and entertainment.
-Register online at http://tscpl.org/register.
+To register, go to http://tscpl.org/register

 “Bite-sized discourse in the Capital City.”
 This is a public group to discuss interesting articles.
 Each month a “curator” is chosen to select an article for next month’s discussion.
 Additional articles can be discussed in an unregulated bonanza at the end of the event.
 Email firstname.lastname@example.org.